© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Stackpole Warren Standing Stone is a scheduled monument protected by Cadw under reference PE365.
 View the official record →

-Stackpole Warren Standing Stone is a prehistoric standing stone located in Pembrokeshire, Wales, and forms part of the archaeological heritage of the region.
+Stackpole Warren Standing Stone is a prehistoric standing stone located in Pembrokeshire, Wales, and forms part of the wider landscape of megalithic monuments in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE365.

 Stackpole Warren Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Stackpole Warren Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE365.